Petrochromis polyodon

 Petrochromis polyodon is a species of cichlid endemic to Lake Tanganyika found in areas with rocky substrates where it can graze on algae.
 This species coexists with other herbivorous cichlids such as Tropheus moorii and Telmatochromis temporalis.
-Individuals can reach lengths of 40cm or 16 inches and 1kg in weight.
+Individuals can reach lengths of 40 cm or 16 inches and 1 kg in weight.
 They can be found in the aquarium trade.